Ethanol: History

 The fermentation of sugar into ethanol is one of the earliest biotechnologies employed by humans.
-Ethanol has historically been identified variously as spirit of wine or ardent spirits, and as aqua vitae or aqua vita.
+Ethanol has historically been identified variously as spirit of wine or ardent spirits, and as aqua vitae (Latin for "water of life") or aqua vita.
 The intoxicating effects of its consumption have been known since ancient times.
 Ethanol has been used by humans since prehistory as the intoxicating ingredient of alcoholic beverages.
 Dried residue on 9,000-year-old pottery found in China suggests that Neolithic people consumed alcoholic beverages.

 The inflammable nature of the exhalations of wine was already known to ancient natural philosophers such as Aristotle (384–322 BCE), Theophrastus (c.
 371–287 BCE), and Pliny the Elder (23/24–79 CE).
-However, this did not immediately lead to the isolation of ethanol, even despite the development of more advanced distillation techniques in second- and third-century Roman Egypt.
+However, this did not immediately lead to the isolation of ethanol, despite the development of more advanced distillation techniques in second- and third-century Roman Egypt.
 An important recognition, first found in one of the writings attributed to Jābir ibn Ḥayyān (ninth century CE), was that by adding salt to boiling wine, which increases the wine's relative volatility, the flammability of the resulting vapors may be enhanced.
 The distillation of wine is attested in Arabic works attributed to al-Kindī (c.
 801–873 CE) and to al-Fārābī (c.
 872–950), and in the 28th book of al-Zahrāwī's (Latin: Abulcasis, 936–1013) Kitāb al-Taṣrīf (later translated into Latin as Liber servatoris).
 In the twelfth century, recipes for the production of aqua ardens ("burning water", i.e., ethanol) by distilling wine with salt started to appear in a number of Latin works, and by the end of the thirteenth century it had become a widely known substance among Western European chemists.

 The works of Taddeo Alderotti (1223–1296) describe a method for concentrating ethanol involving repeated fractional distillation through a water-cooled still, by which an ethanol purity of 90% could be obtained.
 The medicinal properties of ethanol were studied by Arnald of Villanova (1240–1311 CE) and John of Rupescissa (c.
 1310–1366), the latter of whom regarded it as a life-preserving substance able to prevent all diseases (the aqua vitae or "water of life", also called by John the quintessence of wine).
 In China, archaeological evidence indicates that the true distillation of alcohol began during the Jin (1115–1234) or Southern Song (1127–1279) dynasties.
 A still has been found at an archaeological site in Qinglong, Hebei, dating to the 12th century.
 In India, the true distillation of alcohol was introduced from the Middle East, and was in wide use in the Delhi Sultanate by the 14th century.